lumi-a/masters-thesis/thesis.typ

 Despite the instance being similar, the proof used by @Lorieau[p:] to show $ρ^((1))_IterRound ≥ 2$ does not work here.
 It relied on using the same optimal solution for $LP'$ for all iterations during the first half of the algorithm.
 This can not apply to #gasoline-weak or #gasoline-strong: Compare @best-row-value-progression-lucas to @best-row-value-progression-weak and @best-row-value-progression-strong.
 In @Lorieau[p:]'s instance, the $BestRowValue$ is constant at first (this is necessary, as the same optimal solution can be used for the different $LP'$).
 However, for #gasoline-weak and #gasoline-strong, the $BestRowValue$ inrceases immediately, meaning the optimum for $LP'$ must keep changing for the first half of the algorithm.
 If we wanted to prove asymptotic bounds for either instance, our next step would be to prove properties of optimal $LP'$-solutions at each iteration of the first half of @alg-iterative-rounding.
 Proving optimality of these $LP'$-solutions would also be more difficult, as we can't use the same argument as @Lorieau[p:] did, and the dual LP is unwieldy.

-Lastly, we also show phase-portraits (like in @example-cookies-phase-portrait for @example-gasoline-cookies) for specific instances.
+Lastly, we also show traces in phase-space (like in @example-cookies-phase-space for @example-gasoline-cookies) for specific instances.
 #{
   let deliveries = ((16, 2), (16, 2), (24, 2), (24, 2), (24, 2), (24, 2), (28, 2), (28, 2), (28, 2), (28, 2), (28, 2), (28, 2), (28, 2), (28, 2), (30, 2), (30, 2), (30, 2), (30, 2), (30, 2), (30, 2), (30, 2), (30, 2), (30, 2), (30, 2), (30, 2), (30, 2), (30, 2), (30, 2), (30, 2), (30, 2), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (32, 0), (0, 2))
   let production = ((16, 1), (16, 1), (24, 1), (24, 1), (24, 1), (24, 1), (28, 1), (28, 1), (28, 1), (28, 1), (28, 1), (28, 1), (28, 1), (28, 1), (30, 1), (30, 1), (30, 1), (30, 1), (30, 1), (30, 1), (30, 1), (30, 1), (30, 1), (30, 1), (30, 1), (30, 1), (30, 1), (30, 1), (30, 1), (30, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1), (31, 1))